Horizon Europe 2025 work programme Cluster 1: Health

 Closing dates are 3 Jun 2025 for two Partnerships in Health calls (both under Tackling Diseases), and 16 Sep 2025 for all other calls.
 For two-stage calls, the second stage closing date is 16 Apr 2026.

-• Unless otherwise provided for in the specific call/topic conditions, only legal entities forming a consortium are eligible to participate in actions provided that the consortium includes, as beneficiaries, three legal entities independent from each other and each established in a different country as follows:
+• Unless otherwise provided for in the specific call/topic conditions, only legal entities forming a consortium are eligible to participate in Horizon Europe actions provided that the consortium includes, as beneficiaries, three legal entities independent from each other and each established in a different country as follows:

 • at least one independent legal entity established in a Member State;